Last Updated: 25th July 2020

 - Evicted persons must leave site by one of the following means:

-- By driving home, where security staff are thoroughly satisfied that they are in a fit state to do so.
+- By driving home, where security staff are satisfied beyond any doubt that they are in a fit state to do so.

 - By being collected by a friend or relative from the Red Gate.